MurilloGroupMSU/Dense-Plasma-Properties-Database/database/DeSilvaKatsouros/README.md

 ____
-Thanks to Prof. Jacob at Texas Tech and Dr. Stephanie Hansen at Sandia for the data.
+Thanks to Prof. Stephens at Texas Tech and Dr. Hansen at Sandia for the data.
 If you have data beyond what is here, please send it to me!